They all agreed: every year they will throw the same party in the same place. What else can they do?

 As well as design for Live Performance, Hazel also took part in the Prayer Workshops led by Rosie Elnile and the Gate Theatre where they conceptualised ‘Myth of Binary and Body’, a digital installation exploring how we costume trans bodies, a piece of work they are still developing.
 Hazel was also design associate on NDT Broadgate in 2020, where they helped conceptualise and action the ideals and aesthetics of the space, and were one of Broadgate’s resident designers when it was open.

-Honor Klein trained at the Royal Welsh College of Music and Drama.
-Since graduating she has worked as a freelance stage manager in theatre, opera and immersive theatre in London.
-This Autumn she will be going on her first tour with England Touring Opera.
+Honor Klein trained at the Royal Welsh College of Music and Drama, graduating in 2019 she has since worked as a freelance stage manager in and around London.

-Honor Klein trained at the Royal Welsh College of Music and Drama.
-Since graduating she has worked as a freelance stage manager in theatre, opera and immersive theatre in London.
-This Autumn she will be going on her first tour with England Touring Opera.
+Honor Klein trained at the Royal Welsh College of Music and Drama, graduating in 2019 she has since worked as a freelance stage manager in and around London.

 Khalil Madovi is a 25-year-old music artist, composer, writer, actor and filmmaker.
 He emerged in 2012 with a hit TV series and has since embarked on a diversified career in arts and entertainment, working with the likes of Channel 4, Amazon Studios, Warner Bros. and more.
 After composing for and featuring in ‘Can I Live?’, a new piece of experimental theatre in collaboration with Complicité and The Barbican, in 2021, he went on to design for Bush Theatre’s critically acclaimed ‘Red Pitch’, for which he received an Offie nomination.
 Other credits include Jermyn Street Theatre’s ‘The Poison Belt’, The Old Vic’s ‘This Is What The Journey Does’ and Bola Agbaje’s ‘Gone Too Far!’ with the National Youth Theatre.
 The BAFTA winning south London native is currently shooting his self-written and directed visual album, ‘A COLD HEARTED SUMMER’, which is due for release in 2024. @KhalilMadovi Khalilmadovi.co